 You will return back to the AI manager setup menu on the device (again, running at port

 :8081), but this time you will have a license key assigned.

 You are now ready to go and configure the AI manager on your device.
 First, let's select an AI model under the "Model" tab:

 By clicking the "Select Model" button you will be taken to the Scailable platform where you can see a list of all the models available for your device.
 Here we select the "People counter" model and return back to the AI manager on the device.

 With the AI model selected, it's time to select the model's input.
 For demonstration purposes we select one of the example images included in the AI manager.
 However, you can fill out the URL of your camera stream in the "Input URL" field and select the appropriate encoding, after which you will see a preview of the input image.
 If you don't see a preview, please see the AI manager input configuration docs.

-There are many more input settings you can choose, and you can obviously mask the camera input and get access to secure cameras.
+There are many more input settings you can choose, you can mask the camera input and get access to secure cameras.
 For more information and details settings see the AI manager input configuration docs.

 You can do way more with the output of the AI manager; you can flexibly configure alarms, and you can send the data to your own desired application platform.
 You can even capture images for model (re-)training.
 You can find more information in our AI manager output configuration docs.

 For this getting started guide we skip over the "Test" tab which is documented in detail in AI manager docs.